minds-mines/pdMISVM.jl/README.md

 ## Datasets

 Where to download each of the datasets used in our paper.
+Note that each dataset should be included with `data/musk2.data` in the `data` folder.

  - **MUSK-2**: Downloaded from the UCI website: https://archive.ics.uci.edu/ml/datasets/Musk+(Version+2)
  - **Elephant, Fox, and Tiger**: Downloaded from: http://www.cs.columbia.edu/~andrews/mil/datasets.html